The Tin Drum-1979

 Is this an example of showing Germans stuffing themselves with Nazism?
 The deaths of Jan, Alfred, and others follow in rapid succession as clips of the Nazi occupation are featured.

 A valuable history lesson is offered when The Tin Drum incorporates real-life footage of Adolph Hitler.
-Most frightening is a clip of him outside of the Eiffel Tower in Paris.
+Most frightening is a clip of him outside the Eiffel Tower in Paris.
 How he overtook this magical city and almost destroyed it is unfathomable.

 The picture drizzles with life, energy, synergy, and multi-faceted character relationships.
 One of the greats to watch more than once to grasp the numerous things going on.